Paris' Best Coffee Roasters, vol I

 KB Coffee Roasters

-KB is one of the OG coffee roasters in the city.
+KB is one of the OG coffee roasters in the city, and one of our favorite coffee shops in Paris.
 It’s hard to believe Jay’s been coming here for almost a decade!
 They’re one of the best, if not the best roaster in Paris… but maybe we’re biased from our years of sitting on the terrace, chatting with friends, or having work meetings.
 You can find them in the Pigalle district, also one of our favorite areas of the city.
 KB has delicious pastries and some great tartines for lunch, as well as a massive terrace basked in afternoon sun.

 Did You Know?